 Crispy air fryer cauliflower is tender with golden, crunchy bits!
 Ready in under 20 minutes, it's oil-free and so simple to prep.

-Just like roasted cauliflower, air fryer cauliflower gets golden caramelized bits that are so flavorful!
+Just like roasted cauliflower, cauliflower cooked in the air fryer gets golden caramelized bits that are so flavorful!

-For this recipe, we add panko breadcrumbs which crisp up in the air fryer, adding the most unbelievably crispy texture to the cauliflower.
+For this recipe, we add panko breadcrumbs which crisp up, adding the most unbelievably crispy texture to the cauliflower.

 Reasons you'll ♡ air fryer cauliflower